jissac/SDCND/Term1/Behavioral_Cloning/README.md

 [image6]: ./examples/placeholder_small.png "Normal Image"
 [image7]: ./examples/placeholder_small.png "Flipped Image"

+### Project Files
+My project includes the following files:
+* `model.py` containing the script to create and train the model
+* `drive.py` for driving the car in autonomous mode
+* `model.h5` containing a trained convolution neural network
+* `README.md` summarizing the results

+### Model Architecture
+My model is based on the CNN proposed by the [comma.ai team](https://github.com/commaai/research/blob/master/train_steering_model.py) which consists of a

+with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

+The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.